Pros and Cons of AP Classes

 There are definitely some major pros and cons to keep in mind before making a decision on how to schedule your last two years of high school.

-APs are traditionally more challenging than the regularly offered Honors classes, and they can help students prepare for the rigor of university life and even fulfill college general education requirements before they even enroll.
+APs are traditionally more challenging than the regularly offered Honors classes, and they can help students prepare for the rigor of university life and sometimes fulfill college general education requirements before they even enroll.

 Most AP classes cover material that would be present in a college introductory class, and the tests may mirror college final exams.
 You can even take a number of AP courses online.